Judaism and abortion: Noachide prohibition on abortion

 According to many authorities, this prohibition of murder does not apply throughout the pregnancy, but only (depending on the source) after the 8th, 13th, or 22nd to 23rd week of pregnancy.

-Tosafot (11th-13th centuries) discusses the connection between the obligations of Jews and non-Jews.
-Follows the Talmudic principle that there is nothing that is prohibited to the Noahide that is permissible to Jews, Tosafot concluded abortion must in general be prohibited to Jews also, though the (theoretical) punishment for violations would apply only to gentiles.Eisenberg compares the prohibition, without punishment, to the status of the treifah.
+Tosafot (11th–13th centuries) discusses the connection between the obligations of Jews and non-Jews.
+Follows the Talmudic principle that there is nothing that is prohibited to the Noahide that is permissible to Jews, Tosafot concluded abortion must in general be prohibited to Jews also, though the (theoretical) punishment for violations would apply only to gentiles.
 Conversely, Tosafot suggests that perhaps, since Jews are permitted therapeutic abortions for the sake of maternal life, Noahide law likewise allows non-Jews to undergo therapeutic abortion.
 Given this near parity, rabbinic law prohibits Jews from assisting gentiles with forbidden abortions, for which the gentiles would be culpable of bloodshed.
 Viewing Noahide law as a universalizing ethics, Sinclair states: "it is evident that the halakhah in the area of foeticide is shaped by a combination of legal doctrine and moral principle."

 The Tosafot text that applies Noahide law to forbid abortion does not go unchallenged.
-Another commentary in Tosafot (Niddah 44b) appears to question whether foeticide is permitted;Feldman p.
-262. however, this is not the plain interpretation of that Tosafot.
+Another commentary in Tosafot (Niddah 44b) appears to question whether foeticide is permitted; however, this is not the plain interpretation of that Tosafot.